 Ghislain Grellier's work is the result of a fusion of his knowledge in contemporary dance and ballet.
-With his company, Le Rapt Invisible, he decided to work on a dance that is visually esthetic.
 Interested in images, Ghislain creates works that underline the relation between dance and video.
-Each of his work is conceived to be performed and filmed.
 Through his work, Ghislain hopes to open the dance art to a larger audience.
-Through new technologies, such as computers, DSL cameras, GoPros, video projectors, and smartphones, Ghislain aims to make live dance performance more interesting to the millenial generation.
+Through new technologies, such as computers, DSL cameras, GoPros, video projectors, and smartphones, Ghislain aims to make live dance performance more interesting to the millennial generation.
 This new « connected generation » is using social networks such as Facebook, Instagram, Youtube, and Snapchat on a daily basis.
 Most of them share to the world their very intimate life on these apps without even knowing that they are part of a creative art process.
-Ghislain is interested in the impact of these new technologies in our life and how it could be implemented in choreography and perharps make live dance performance more attractive.
-Therefore, his next dance project will be focusing on this video/dance relationship.
-On one hand, a video projection will not only serve as a decor but it will also be a support of the story line.
+Ghislain is interested in the impact of these new technologies in our life and how it could be implemented in choreography and perhaps make live dance performance more attractive.
+Therefore, his last dance project is focused on this video/dance relationship.

 Since graduating from the Paris Superior Conservatoire, Ghislain has had the opportunity to perform for very different projects.
 Ghislain has had the opportunity to dance for different opera houses such as the Opera of Paris, La Monnaie de Munt of Brussels, and the Wexford Opera Festival in Ireland with the Paris’ Opera Comique.
 Recently, Ghislain was selected to be part of the cast of the Comédie Française in the well-known piece Les Damnés.
 The piece was part of the Festival of Avignon 2016 and included famous French actors such as Guillaume Gallienne, and Denis Podalydes.
 Ghislain has also performed as a dancer and actor in different music videos, commercial and events for famous names such as Chanel, Karl Lagerfeld, Dassault, and the French-German television channel Arte.